themesberg/flowbite-svelte/src/routes/docs/typography/heading.md

 ---
 layout: componentLayout
 title: Svelte Heading - Flowbite
-breadcrumb_title: Heading
+breadcrumb_title: Svelte Heading
+component_title: Heading
 dir: Typography
 description: The heading component defines six levels of title elements from H1 to H6 that are used as titles and subtitles on a web page based on multiple styles and layouts
 ---

 <script>
-  import { GitHubSourceList, TableProp, TableDefaultRow } from '../../utils' import { A, Heading, Breadcrumb, BreadcrumbItem } from '$lib';
+  import { TableProp, TableDefaultRow } from '../../utils' import { A, Heading, Breadcrumb, BreadcrumbItem } from '$lib';

   import { props as items1 } from '../../props/Heading.json'